antonio-apm/credit-risk-hazard-model/README.md

 ## Key Predictors
 Some of the key predictors used in the model are summarized below.

-The plots show scatterplots of the variables vs. the logit transform of the empirical hazard rate.
+The scatterplots of the covariates plotted against the logit transform of the empirical hazard rate on the y-axis.

 **Loan Performance (Loan- and Time-Dependent)**
 - `deliq_num` (missed-payments state): dominates short-horizon PD